filesender/filesender/docs/acknowledgements.md

 * João Pagaime of FCCN in Portugal for his feedback and field testing.
 * Hanne Moa of UNINETT in Norway for feedback and field testing
 * David Jericho of AARnet in Australia for feedback, field testing and patches
-* Paul Dekkers of SURFnet, the Netherlands, for his work on SRS with Exim
+* Paul Dekkers of SURF, the Netherlands, for his work on SRS with Exim

 Despite our efforts to include all contributors we might have forgotten someone.
 Please let us know of any oversight.